particle1331/ok-transformer/docs/intro.md

 # machine-learning

-Collection of notebooks on machine learning theory and engineering.
-The notebooks should run end-to-end after some minimal initial setup, i.e. setting up the directory structure containing the datasets.
+A collection of notebooks on machine learning theory and engineering.
+These notebooks should run end-to-end after some minimal initial setup, i.e. setting up the correct directory structure and obtaining the datasets.

 ## Requirements